One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 I have always been frugal.
 Even as my income grew to well into the six figures during my corporate career, I spent far less than I earned.
 I also splurged on things I cared about, mainly travel (I’ve been to 27 countries and dozens of national parks) and donations to build schools and clinics in rural Indian communities through Aim for Seva.

-I also splurge when it comes to improving myself through personal development training.
-For example, I’ve spent about $40,000 on personal growth, yoga, and meditation training over the past 17 years (including Tony Robbin’s Date With Destiny program, twice!).
-They have been worth every penny.
+I also splurge when it comes to improving myself through personal development coaching and related trainings.
+For example, I’ve spent over $100,000 on personal growth, yoga, and coaching over the past 17 years.
+This investment has been worth every penny.

 9) Use all your vacation